-In the following, we describe the results we have obtained from the angular power spectra of the CIB $C_{\ell}^{\nu_1\nu_2}$, and from the CIB-CMB lensing cross correlation $C_{\ell}^{T\kappa}$.
-The formalism to obtain these power spectra has been described in Sect.~\ref{sect:powerspectra}
+In the following, we describe the results we have obtained from the angular power spectra of the CIB $C_{\ell}^{\nu_1\nu_2}$, and from the CIB--CMB lensing cross correlation $C_{\ell}^{T\kappa}$.
+The formalism to obtain these power spectra has been described in Section \ref{sect:powerspectra}.